Find-Vulnerabilities/Rust-antivirus/README.md

 This antivirus software can defend against 85%-90% of modern viruses.

 ## 🛡️ Security
+I can promise they'er not malware.
 Windows defender or other antivirus software might falsely flag this antivirus program, but after VirusTotal scan, it's safe; only a few antivirus programs gave it a false positive.

 ## ⚙️ Compile